murdocha/gdal-docker-mods/README.md

 ```

 ### Subsequent attempt (success!):
-This post did the trick:

 https://github.community/t/adding-a-folder-from-one-repo-to-another/781/2

 which refers to an older post here:

 http://gbayer.com/development/moving-files-from-one-git-repository-to-another-preserving-history/

+Alright, I gave that a try...
+And had some success!
-I was able to create a "subset repo" that only showed the directory of interest.
+I was able to create a "subset repo" that only showed the directory of interest...
-It (initially) also retained 240MB of Git history when viewing the size of the ".git" folder... but the secondary steps trim down the Git history to just the desired directory's changes!
+_BUT_ it also retained 240MB of Git history when viewing the size of the ".git" folder...

 These were the commands I used successfully: